Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 Start here if Korean still looks like shapes instead of sounds.

+Beyond K Class teaches Korean as a sound-and-context system, not as a list of symbols to memorize.
 In this first lesson, you do not need to memorize the whole alphabet yet.
 Your job is simpler: understand what Hangul is, notice the difference between Korean letters and Korean syllable blocks, and read a few beginner-friendly words out loud.
-Speed is not the point.
-The point is to stop guessing and start seeing structure.

 By the end of this lesson, you should be able to explain what Hangul is, tell the difference between a Korean letter and a Korean syllable block, and read a small set of simple Korean words with a reading guide.